DavidElesTheFox/render_engine/render_engine/documentation/distance-field-calculation.md

 - Use Chun method to solve the ANN for all the points in the 'texture'.

 ##### About Morton code
 Morton code is used to make a 1D representation of 3D points but keeping the speasial property, i.e.: If a point is close in 3D then it should be close in 1D representation too.
 Morton code knows this, basically it is a natural octree. (https://en.wikipedia.org/wiki/Z-order_curve).
+Also it can be used to create kd-tree which is basically used in Chun's method to find the nearest neighbor.
+See more https://en.wikipedia.org/wiki/K-d_tree

  Fun fact other similar representation is the Hilbert curve.

 30bit Morton code.
 Chun's method and Morton code operates on integer numbers.
 But we have [0,1] normalized numbers.
 We are doing the same as it is recommended by the Nvidia blog and projecting our numbers from [0,1] to [0, 1023].
 A bit more about this representation: https://www.forceflow.be/2013/10/07/morton-encodingdecoding-through-bit-interleaving-implementations/